 - Employees are not taxed on the value of their health coverage.
 The value of employer-provided health coverage for the employee and their opposite-sex spouse or tax dependents is not taxable income to the employee under federal and state tax law.
 The coverage is tax-exempt to the employee whether it is provided under a group or individual insurance policy.

 - An employee who is provided coverage for a same-sex spouse, domestic partner or their dependents is subject to federal tax on the value of the coverage provided by the employer for the non-tax dependents, less the amount (if any) paid by the employee for the coverage.
 Such amounts also are considered wages for purposes of federal payroll taxes.
-On the other hand, California allows an exclusion from gross income for employer-provided health coverage for registered domestic partners, same-sex spouses and their dependents.

 - Business owners who are considered to be self-employed are taxed on the value of their health coverage.
 As we explained above, the following types of employers are considered to be “self-employed”: owners of sole proprietorships, partnerships, LLCs classified as a partnership for tax purposes, and 2 percent shareholders in an S corporation.
 These business owners will be taxed on the value of their health coverage, but receive an offsetting deduction on their tax returns.